decentralized-identity/didwebvh/spec/specification.md

 authorization key.

 1. Generate a new key pair.
-2. Generate a [[ref: multikeys]] representation of the public key of the new key pair.
+2. Generate a [[ref: multikey]] representation of the public key of the new key pair.
 3. Calculate the hash string as `base58btc(multihash(multikey))`, where:
    1. `multikey` is the [[ref: multikey]] representation of the public key from Step 2.